A chance for bands and singers to play songs from their new LP live, but unlike BBC2's

 Street studios in Manchester and broadcast for twenty-

 Hamp had invited Jethro Tull to be the first band to play, but they couldn't make it.
-Neither could The Who and Ten Years After who had also been approached.
+Tull had, in a previous incarnation, appeared on Granada's talent show Firstimers back in 1968, a show also produced by Hamp.
+The Who and Ten Years After had also been approached, but had to say "no".
 Explaining the idea behind the show at the time Hamp said "we plan to feature intelligent and entertaining music by groups and artists who need more than a two minute spot to get themselves across."

 First up were The Marmalade, eager to show their rock credentials in spite of their